GENERAL

 TRANSPORT

-60 international airlines connecting South Africa with the
+60 international airlines connecting South

-road network ensure that your South African tour will be comfortable
+and an excellent road network ensure that your South African

-and stress free.
-Apart from the scheduled flights, there are
+tour will be comfortable and stress free.
+Apart from the scheduled

-numerous charter companies.
+flights, there are numerous charter companies.

 A unique and unforgettable